HuzoSolo/HuzoSolo/README.md

 - 👀 I’m interested in UI designs
 - 🌱 I’m currently learning Angular
 - 📫 How to reach me muhuzhanguzel@gmail.com or HuzoSolo#4577 on Discord
+- 🤝 I need ur advices for my learning adventure, please help me about it!

 <!---
 HuzoSolo/HuzoSolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.